 Then I went to your home page and CV and I am very impressed.
 You might be able to help me discern the proper approach to a problem of mathematics and logic.

 It arose in 2011 out of work with my nephew’s geometry classes.
-We went inside the. tetrahedron and octaherdon,, by dividing the edges by 2, connecting the new vertices; in 45 steps we were looking at particles (physics) and in another 67 steps we were looking at the Planck Wall.
-We multiplied by 2, and in 90 steps we were out to the approximate age and size of the universe: It was a treat. https://81018.com/home/
+We went inside the tetrahedron and octaherdon.
+By dividing the edges by 2, then connecting the new vertices, in 45 steps we were looking at particles (physics); and in another 67 steps within, we were looking at a Planck wall.
+Back in the classroom, we multiplied by 2, and in 90 steps we were out to the approximate age and size of the universe.

 It was also quite baffling to overnight become so idiosyncratic.
 Of course, it was helpful to discover Kees Boeke’s base-10 scale of the universe.
 It was good to discover MIT/Nobel laureate Frank Wilczek’s 2001 work, Scaling Mt.
 Planck.
 But the simple process of doubling those units and then emerging with a chart of 202 notations.
 That chart — https://81018.com/chart/ — has raised more questions than given us assurances.